Cortex-psylead/Cortex-Protocol/GOVERNANCE.md

 ## Governance Nodes: The Institutional Layer

 Governance Nodes are the external institutional partners that distribute the protocol's authority across independent institutions.
+They are not advisory committees.
+Each node is a **structured technical institution** with two mandatory internal subcommittees.
+A node that does not maintain both subcommittees cannot issue valid Clinical Capability Modules.

-**A Governance Node is:** A university faculty, professional association, or research center formally joined to the governance network, holding a GPG keypair for signing Clinical Capability Modules.
+**A Governance Node is:** A university faculty, professional association, or research center formally joined to the governance network, holding a GPG keypair for signing Clinical Capability Modules, and maintaining the two subcommittees defined below.

+---

+### Subcommittee A — Scientific Research & Resource Integrity

+This subcommittee maintains the scientific and institutional foundation of the node.
+It does not write code — it maintains the clinical and legal legitimacy that makes the node's signatures meaningful.

+**Scientific function (linked to ETHOS and Clinical Bridge):**
+- Reviews new peer-reviewed literature in neuroscience, psychophysiology, and clinical psychology relevant to existing protocol thresholds.
+- Proposes threshold updates to the White Branch during the Annual Review Cycle, supported by bibliographic evidence.
+- Monitors sensor technology developments that may require hardware certification updates.
+- Minimum composition: two licensed clinical or neuroscience professionals with active research affiliation.

+**Resource transparency function (institutional independence):**
+- Audits and publicly registers all funding sources sustaining the node.
+- Enforces the Funding Independence Rule: node funding may only originate from universities, public research grants, open-source foundations, or transparent private donations.
+Funding from technology corporations, AI developers, hardware manufacturers, or any entity with commercial interest in protocol threshold outcomes is permanently prohibited.
+- Publishes an annual funding transparency report as a condition of CCM renewal.
+- If a prohibited funding source is detected, the subcommittee triggers immediate node suspension pending White Branch review — regardless of whether the funding has influenced any decision.

+**Rationale:** A node whose funding is opaque or commercially compromised cannot be trusted to maintain threshold integrity.
+The resource transparency function is not administrative — it is the mechanism that makes the node's clinical authority credible.

+---

+### Subcommittee B — Technical Verification & Code Audit

+This subcommittee is the node's engineering arm.
+Its function is to audit the silicon — to verify that what runs on users' devices faithfully implements what the standard specifies.

+**CORTEX verification (linked to SAL and CDI):**
+- Audits reference implementations and third-party deployments claiming CORTEX compliance.
+- Verifies that the asynchronous State Buffer architecture (ARCHITECTURE-ASYNC.md) is correctly implemented: sensor silence defaults to BLOCKED, HMAC validation is present, and the AI pipeline has no synchronous coupling to the biometric thread.
+- Tests for raw biometric data leakage beyond the SAL boundary.
+- Verifies CDI threshold enforcement: hard and soft violation counters must be independent and not overridable by Acolyte logic.

+**KEROS and LIMES integrity verification:**
+- Audits GPG signatures on Clinical Capability Modules issued by the node and by other nodes within its oversight scope.
+- Verifies TPM attestation chains in KEROS-compliant deployments.
+- Monitors for advances in generative AI that may reduce the distinguishability of biological entropy from synthetic entropy, escalating to the White Branch when the annual LIMES entropy assessment warrants revision.
+- Issues Critical Security Alerts when an AI agent pathway to bypass the biometric gateway is detected — through prompt injection, State Buffer manipulation, or policy snapshot replay — triggering immediate protocol update under expedited review.

+**Minimum composition:** Two engineers or computer scientists with expertise in cryptographic systems, distributed architecture, or biometric signal processing.

+---

-**What a Governance Node does:**
+### What a Governance Node Does

-- Issues signed CCMs authorizing specific protocol capabilities
+- Issues signed CCMs — valid only when both subcommittees are active and the annual funding transparency report is current.
-- Participates in the Annual Review Cycle with peer-reviewed evidence
+- Participates in the Annual Review Cycle through Subcommittee A.
-- Maintains a hardware whitelist for their deployment context
+- Maintains a hardware whitelist verified by Subcommittee B.
+- Publishes Critical Security Alerts when Subcommittee B detects implementation vulnerabilities or LIMES entropy degradation.
-- Provides institutional credibility for regulatory submissions
+- Provides institutional credibility for regulatory submissions and academic publications.

-**What a Governance Node does NOT do:**
+### What a Governance Node Does NOT Do

+- Govern the core standard specification — that is the White Branch's role.
-- Hold veto power over other nodes' decisions
+- Hold veto power over other nodes' decisions.
-- Represent commercial interests in governance processes
+- Represent commercial interests in governance processes.
-- Self-certify products it manufactures or sells
+- Issue CCMs without both subcommittees active and the funding transparency report current.
+- Accept funding from any entity with commercial interest in protocol threshold outcomes.

+### How to Become a Governance Node

+Open an Issue tagged `[Governance-Node-Application]`.
+The application must include: institutional affiliation, proposed composition of both subcommittees, funding sources and transparency mechanism, field of expertise, and commitment to the Annual Review Cycle and annual funding transparency reporting.
+Acceptance requires White Branch approval.

 **Current Governance Nodes:** *(None — Milestone 1 objective)*